What Is a WISP and Why Do Tax Professionals Need One?

 - Conduct a Written Risk Assessment — Identify reasonably foreseeable internal and external risks to customer information security, documenting findings with risk ratings and remediation timelines.

-- Design and Implement Safeguards — Deploy controls to address risks identified in your assessment, including access controls, encryption, and multi-factor authentication.
+- Design and Implement Safeguards — Deploy controls to address risks identified in your assessment, including access controls, encryption, and multi-factor authentication (MFA).

 - Regularly Monitor and Test — Continuously monitor the effectiveness of safeguards through testing, including penetration testing or vulnerability assessments at least annually.